Content Marketing for SaaS: The 9-Step Guide

 - Engaging existing customers

-Once you have defined your overall objective, you can then proceed with defining a SMART (Specific, Measurable, Attainable, Realistic, Time-bound) goal.
+Once you have defined your overall objective, you can define a SMART (Specific, Measurable, Attainable, Realistic, Time-bound) goal.

 For example, if your overall objective for this quarter is “getting backlinks from authority sites,” a SMART goal would be: